calidion/aex/README.md

 # AEX

-A simple, async, scoped web server, with async middlewares and no more callbacks.
+A simple, easy to use, scoped web server, with async linear middlewares and no callbacks.

+It is an example:

+1. To show that callbacks are not needed with promise/async/await.
+2. To use middlewares in a linear way instead of stacked way which is insecure.
+   > For the stacked middleware model will carry response back to the top most so called middleware pushed, where every middleware can access to the body returned.
+3. To pass some vairiables through middlewares and the final handler.

 # A simple example